studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 1. The collateral currency, and;
 2. A price identifier (for the synthetic token).

 The collateral currency is what the collateral backing the synthetic tokens will be denominated by (usually an ERC20 token).
-The `collateralTokenWhitelist` of the `ExpiringMultiPartyCreator` tracks which tokens have been approved as collateral.
+The `collateralTokenWhitelist` of the `ExpiringMultiPartyCreator` smart contract tracks which tokens have been approved as collateral.

 The price identifier is an ID that refers to the source of the underlying asset's price.
 In our example, this will be in reference to a price feed that tells us how much one share of TSLA is worth.
 This is stored inside the `IdentifierWhitelist` smart contract.